defi-wonderland/specs/specs/protocol/superchain-configuration.md

 is not already included in the dependency set.

 Before proceeding, it verifies that the dependency set is not full (`type(uint8).max`).
-The function allowlists the new chain's `OptimismPortal` in the `SharedLockbox`.
+This function allowlists the new chain's `OptimismPortal` in the `SharedLockbox`.

 Finally, it emits the `DependencyAdded` event with the `chainId`, its corresponding `SystemConfig`, and `OptimismPortal`.